manikcloud/DevOps-Tutorial/2-Git/README.md

 - Step 2: Create a Repo
 - Step 3 : Click on your user profile and clicl on stetting
 - step 4: Click on ssh key
-- step copy and paste your pub key
+- step 4.: Copy and paste your pub key
 - Step 6: Click OK
-- Step 7: Clon your repo
+- Step 7: Clone your repo

 ## create ssh key in your lab vm